star-haven/docs/src/tools/starrod/02_How_to_create_your_mod.md

 ## Debug Features

-When compiling your mod in the **Mod Manager**, set the `Enable Debug Information` option in the Compile Mod options > Debug menu to display map names and battle IDs at the bottom of the screen.
+When compiling your mod in the [Mod Manager](./editors/1_StarRod_ModManager.md), set the `Enable Debug Information` option in the Compile Mod options > Debug menu to display map names and battle IDs at the bottom of the screen.
 The player's current position will also be printed.
 This also enables the debug features, which can be accessed using the D-Pad buttons:

 * Dpad-Up toggles turbo speed and makes enemies unable to start combat with Mario on contact.